Government of Khyber Pakhtunkhwa: Minister of Food

 The Khyber Pakhtunkhwa Minister of Food is the head of the Khyber Pakhtunkhwa Department of Food, concerned with Food.
 The Minister is a member of the Chief Minister's Cabinet.

 Mr. Qalandar Khan was appointed as Minister of Food by Chief Minister of KP Mahmood Khan on 30 August 2018.

 The duties of the minister revolve around Food conditions and concerns.
 This includes advising the Chief Minister on matters of Food.
 It strives to administer the department of Food to carry out approved programs and make the public aware of the objectives of the department.

 KP Accountability Commission

 For the first time ever in the history of any provincial government, the PTI led government of KP presented an amendment in the parliament for the establishment of a provincial Accountability Commission.
 The bill was passed and KP Ehtesab Cell was set up in 2014.
 KP government as per its claim kept the Commission away from any political pressure and for the first time in the history of Pakistan, a serving Minister Ziaullah Afridi was arrested for corruption and misuse of Authority by any Law forcing agency.
 KP Ehtesab Cell claims of recovering as much as 2 billion rupees from the corrupt bureaucrats and politicians.
 A controversy was created in January 2016 on amending the Accountability Law and Director General Ehtesab Commission resigned on the reservations in amendments.
 However, the Law was reverted through an ordinance by Chief Minister of KP.

 Cabinet

-The Cabinet officers are listed below: